-How to connect a smart TV to the internet
+How to connect your smart TV to the internet

 Here's how to get the best internet connection for your smart TV...